Kennyatu23/digital-rain-cpp/index.md

 #Reflection:

 On reflection I was looking forward to learning about Modern C++ and taking on the challange of this project.
 I'm just disappointed that I couldnt divide up my time so I could achieve a better standard of project and code.
 Also would have documented my progress better If I was to do this again.
 I just find it difficult to work on code and projects and document everything.
 The notes were very helpful and now looking back I have a better understanding of what I did get done.
 The blog has helped me get that understanding.
-Its a good project and a good way of learning modern C++
+Its a good project and a good way of learning modern C++.
+The us eof Ai was also helpful.
+It was very helpful for breaking code down into simple parts so I could get a clearer picture.
+I found I could get it to understand my learning style and match its explaination to my learning style.

 ---------